pyouroboros/ouroboros/README.md

 - `--keep-tag`, `-k` Only monitor if updates are made to the tag of the image that the container was created with instead of using `latest`.
   - Default is `False`.
   - Environment variable: `KEEPTAG=true`
 - `--metrics` What port to run prometheus endpoint on.
-Running on port `8000` by default if `--metrics` is not supplied
+Running on port `8000` by default if `--metrics` is not supplied.
   - Default is `8000`.
   - Environment variable: `METRICS`